1. Preparing the Manuscript Files

 1.3.7 You, the editor(s), have the first responsibility of making sure we’re reproducing images ethically.
 If an image has an unclear source or permission (e.g., if it’s “from the Internet”), make sure your contributing authors are analyzing the image, not just using it as illustration.
 If it’s just illustration, the author may have to consider deleting it and rewriting the passage.

 1.4 The most important thing is that the manuscript is consistent and uniformly and cleanly formatted.
 We do not use a word processor as a basis for our layout, so there is no need to adjust margins, manually correct hyphenations, create elaborate formatting styles, use special fonts, or add other typographical flourishes.
-Please present your text in the most plain-style, cleanest fashion possible.
+Please present your text in the most plain-style, cleanest fashion possible, left-aligned with no justification.

-1.5 In particular, make sure that each chapter uses the same citation style (more on that below).
-But also check that captions, block quotes, headers, section numbering, etc., are all treated in a similar way.
+1.5 In particular, make sure that each chapter uses the same citation style (see 13.
+References of our style guide).
+But also check that captions, block quotes, headers, section numbering, etc., are all consistent and uniform throughout the book.
 Formatting and style must be consistent across the volume, chapter to chapter.

 1.5.1 If you are using reference management tools like Zotero, please make sure to save your documents without the reference links (the “grey highlights”) active.
-Otherwise they severly impede the copyediting process.
+Otherwise they severely impede the copyediting process.

 1.6 In addition to the chapters and the information about the images, include a file (sub-folder) that has descriptive information about the book:

-1.6.3 An image (or selection of images) that you’d like to be considered for the cover, or a description of the sort of image you’d like, or any notes or ideas you have regarding how you think the cover design should be. punctum has a specific and recognizable design profile and we don’t want to compromise that; at the same time, we want to involve authors in the cover design process as much as possible.
-(See below for more details on the cover creation process.)
+1.6.2 An image (or selection of images) that you’d like to be considered for the cover, or a description of the sort of image you’d like, or any notes or ideas you have regarding how you think the cover design should be. punctum has a specific and recognizable design profile and we don’t want to compromise that; at the same time, we want to involve authors in the cover design process as much as possible.
+(See 3.
+Manuscript Check and Cover Design of the guidelines for more details on the cover creation process.)

-1.6.4 A one-paragraph biography (of no more than 200 words) for each editor and contributing author.
+1.6.3 A one-paragraph biography (of no more than 200 words) for each editor and contributing author.
+Please make sure the biographies are stylistically consistent.

 1.6.5 We encourage our editors and authors to also register for an ORCID identifier and to include that with biographies.